 Furthermore, UN sanctions, primarily driven by the US, significantly inhibit the ability of DPRK scientists to purchase instruments and collaborate externally.
 The difficulty of obtaining foreign visas makes conference attendance a challenge, and limited access to the Internet also restricts the ability of scientists to keep up to date, both with literature and with software.
 Very limited contact with scientists outside of DPRK means that DPRK scientists are effectively doing volcanology in isolation from the cutting edge of the discipline.
 They do not visit active volcanoes in other countries, for example, and only have limited access to journal articles (Donovan, 2018a).

-The Korean Earthquake Bureau is responsible for monitoring the volcano from the Korean side, while the China Earthquake Administration (CEA) is responsible for operational surveillance on the Chinese side.
-There are significant Chinese government controls on geophysical data sharing (due in part to the sensitivity of the border region), and so collaboration between the two countries is extremely challenging.
-The CEA has recently augmented its monitoring network around the volcano (and around other volcanoes in China including the Longgang volcanic field, to the West of Paetku/Changbaishan).
-The other volcano with significant monitoring is Tengchong volcano on the border with Myanmar.
+The Korean Earthquake Bureau (KEB) is responsible for monitoring the volcano from the Korean side, while the China Earthquake Administration (CEA) is responsible for operational surveillance on the Chinese side.
+There are significant Chinese government controls on geophysical data sharing (due in part to the sensitivity of the border region), and so collaboration between the two nations is extremely challenging.
+Interviewees explained that the CEA has recently augmented its monitoring network around the volcano (and around other volcanoes in China including the Longgang volcanic field, to the West of Paetku/Changbaishan).
+(The other volcano with significant monitoring is Tengchong volcano on the border with Myanmar – mentioned by Chinese interviewees who are also concerned about the border issues there.)
 There is however relatively little awareness of volcanic risk in the local Chinese population (perceived by interviewees): the primary associations of Changbaishan in China are with the Geopark on its slopes.
-This section lacking refs

-…the people around the Chinese side of Mountain Paektu had some sort of complaining that whenever talking about the threat, I mean potential possibility of eruption of Mountain Paektu it can hurt their tourism, their economy.
-So they don't want that mountain to be famous in that sense, they want their mountain to be famous for a nice spot for a photo and picturesque landscape and everything, not volcano. (scientist 12, Sept 2015)
+…the people around the Chinese side of Mountain Paektu had some sort of complaining that whenever talking about the threat, I mean potential possibility of eruption of Mountain Paektu: it can hurt their tourism, their economy.
+So they don't want that mountain to be famous in that sense, they want their mountain to be famous for a nice spot for a photo and picturesque landscape and everything, not volcano.
+(Scientist 12, Sept 2015)

 The border itself is also problematic in understanding the volcano: